swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 `numpy.loadtxt` and save the returned data:

 ~~~
-data = numpy.loadtxt(fname='inflammation-01.csv', delimiter=',')
+inflamation = numpy.loadtxt(fname='inflammation-01.csv', delimiter=',')
 ~~~
 {: .language-python}

-This statement doesn't produce any output because we've assigned the output to the variable `data`.
+This statement doesn't produce any output because we've assigned the output to the variable named `inflamation`.
 If we want to check that the data have been loaded, we can print the variable's value:

 ~~~
-print(data)
+print(inflamation)
 ~~~
 {: .language-python}